migueesc123/WooCommerceConnector/README.md

 # Submit your feedback, suggestions and more on the Issues section of this Repo!

 Special thanks to [Miguel Llopis](https://twitter.com/mllopis) and [Marco Russo](https://twitter.com/marcorus) for coming up with the request/idea for this Custom Connector.

-# Looking for help?
-We offer paid support for anyone looking for help with any customizations to the Custom Connector.
-Contact us at info@poweredsolutions.co for more information.